8th August 2020

 Entries Open TBC

-Given the current uncertainty around Coronavirus we have decided to delay opening of Entries until May.
-We are still confident of holding the event and we will give good notice of the opening date when we can confirm it.
+Given the current uncertainty around Coronavirus we have decided to delay opening of Entries until at May at the earliest.
+We are still hopeful of holding the event and we will give good notice of the opening date when we can confirm it.

 Results: 2019 Results are here.